 - There is a gift shop on site.
-Get a precious handmade item from our indigenous community for yourself or for your love ones.
+Get a precious handmade item from an indigenous community from the area for yourself or for your loved ones.
 Your purchase helps us conserve this unique place.

 - Other amenities include onsite library, laundry service, free Wi-Fi, and free parking.